jfemiani/cse627a/text2qti-prompt.md

 - **Feedback:** Lines beginning with `...`,  are used  per-answer feedback; if multi-line, indent consistently.
 - **Math:** Use `$...$` for inline math and `$$...$$` for display math (do not use `\(` or `\)`).
 - **Avoid** obvious answers or other common mistakes.

+**Attributes of a good question**
+    1. Each question should be directly related to reading material that was provided
+    2. Each questions should be distinct from other questions
+    3. Each question should have ONLY ONE correct answer.
+If multiple answers areplausible, it is a bad questions.
+    4. The incorrect options should be **good distractors**.
+This means they must be plausible, homegenesous, mutually exclusive, the must fit the stem, and target misunderstanding, and avoid givaways.

+**Attributes of a good distractor:**
+    - Plausible: reflects common errors or misconceptions.
+    - Homogeneous: matches form and length of correct answer.
+    - Mutually exclusive: no overlap with other options.
+    - Fits the stem: grammatically and logically consistent.
+    - Targets misunderstandings: linked to specific errors.
+    - Avoids giveaways: no overly long or obviously wrong choices.

+Okay, let's get started.
+Begin by asking me what the quiz it about, including prompting me to upload or paste lecture notes or reading material.